Sell Your Film or Television Pitch

 Having been both a writer and a development executive, I've been lucky enough to have seen both sides of the table.
 There are a number of common mistakes that will kill your project, or at least hurt its chances for success.
 So, here are five tips that will help you dramatically improve your next pitch meeting:

-Take the time to fully understand your concept.
+Take the time to understand your concept fully.
 Know the world you intend to create as well as the characters you plan to have inhabit that world.
 Be clear on why you chose these particular people.
 What makes them interesting?
 Why would an audience want to watch them?
 These are questions you should already know the answers to well before going in.

 Additionally, no one will judge you if you need to have a set of notes at your side when you're pitching.
 They can come in quite handy to make sure you're hitting all of your key points as well as not leaving out anything pertinent.